Incoming Freshman and Transfer Student Scholarships

 - A portfolio review includes a tour of the art facilities

-Theatre Scholarship - Up to $3,000 per year
+Theatre Scholarship - Up to $3,000

-Creative Writing Scholarship - Up to $3,000 per year
+Creative Writing Scholarship - Up to $3,000

-- Major in creative writing
+- Major in Creative Writing

 - Six renewable Creative Writing Scholarships available

 Film and Video Arts Scholarship - Up to $3,000

 - Show an electronic portfolio (websites, flash drives, CDs, etc.)